|

 What’s the healthiest milk option in bubble tea?

-Fresh cow’s milk or plant-based options like oat, almond, or soy are typically lighter than non-dairy creamers, as creamers could contain hydrogenated oil.
+Fresh milk or plant-based options like oat, almond, or soy are often better choices than heavy non-dairy creamer, though it depends on the shop and the drink.

 Sip smarter, not less.
 With this guide, you can enjoy any drink, guilt-free.